Things to Do in Kuwait City in April

 What's happening during your visit

-Malls slash tags 30–50% all month at Avenues Mall and 360 Mall.
+Malls slash tags 30, 50% all month at Avenues Mall and 360 Mall.
 The scene peaks at Souq Sharq where artisans pitch pop-ups selling frankincense to traditional daggers.
-Courtyard shows start 8pm—watch Kuwaiti sword dancing that resembles choreographed combat.
+Courtyard shows start 8pm, watch Kuwaiti sword dancing that resembles choreographed combat.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 What is the weather like in Kuwait City in April?